vdaas/vald/docs/api/remove.md

   <div class="notice">
   In the TimestampRequest message, the 'timestamps' field is repeated, allowing the inclusion of multiple Timestamp.<br>
   When multiple Timestamps are provided, it results in an `AND` condition, enabling the realization of deletions with specified ranges.<br>
-  This design allows for versatile deletion operations, facilitating tasks such as removing data within specific time intervals.
+  This design allows for versatile deletion operations, facilitating tasks such as removing data within a specific time range.
   </div>

 ### Output